NxPKG/khulnasoft-docs/content/email-security/email-configuration/phish-submissions/phishnet-gworkspace.md

     </div>

-Cloudflare PhishNet is now installed.
+Khulnasoft PhishNet is now installed.

 ## Submit phish with PhishNet